msub2/awesome-webxr/README.md

 ## Development

-*A (hopefully) exhaustive list of all the frameworks and engines that are capable of producing WebXR content.*
+*The frameworks and engines that make WebXR content possible.*

 ### Frameworks